 Please refer to the detailed step-by-step guide for setting up a macOS development environment.

-Run the Ethereum client and let it sync with the Ropsten testnet:
+Run the Ethereum client and let it sync:

 Unless you already have an account you can also create one in the console by invoking

 If problems arise for above method, please see the Ropsten README for further instructions.

 Then launch Raiden with the default testnet keystore path:

 When you want to use a testnet add the

 --chain kovan flags or set the network id with

 OpenEthereum sometimes loses its historical DB (potentially after updates).
 Due to this some events might be lost which will result in Raiden not being able to fetch all events.
 Therefore it is recommended to make sure to have OpenEthereum fully synced with the